MedAI-Research-Lab/talon-axillary-node-mri-multitask/docs/DATA_GOVERNANCE.md

 - Local absolute paths and private clinical-document paths.
 - Per-pixel prediction arrays and model checkpoints.

-## Mandatory check before public upload
+## Public-release status

 The files paper_outputs/figures/main/figure_3_test_segmentation_cases_en.png and paper_outputs/figures/supplementary/supplementary_figure_S9_additional_segmentation_cases_en.png contain deidentified clinical images prepared for the manuscript.
-Public-release review was completed before repository publication, and dissemination of these files was confirmed under the applicable institutional, ethics, consent-waiver, data-protection, and journal requirements.
+Public-release review was completed before repository publication, and dissemination of these files was confirmed under the applicable institutional, ethics, data-protection, and journal requirements.
 No direct identifiers, identity keys, or re-identification information are included.
 Case identifiers are research pseudonyms.
 They must never be linked to an identity key in this repository.